-- webapi_url-Specify with Native iOS applications only.
+- webapi\url-Specify with Native iOS applications only.
 A string value that defines the URL of the Nymi Agent websocket. - nonce-Specify with Native iOS applications only.
-A nonce is a random string value that signs an assertion, to prevent replay attacks. - return_url-Specify with Native iOS applications only.
-A string value that defines the URL of the partner application, which the Nymi Application uses to return the user back to the NEA.
+A nonce is a random string value that signs an assertion, to prevent replay attacks.

+return\url-Specify with native iOS applications only.
+A string value that defines the custom URL scheme name of your application.
+The Nymi Application uses the return\url to return the user back to your application.
 Do not include spaces.